apazacoder/vanillaslideshow/README.md

 # Vanilla Slideshow

-Simple slideshow with no libraries and no frameworks
+Simple slideshow with no libraries and frameworks